MicrosoftDocs/minecraft-creator/creator/Documents/LearningJourneyGuide.md

 **You, as a creator, can add your favorite things to our favorite game by using add-on packs.**

-Along the way, you will learn how to use computer science stuff like files and directories, JavaScript Object Notation (JSON), reference documentation,and the same tools your fellow creators use to create and test the contents of their add-on packs.
+Along the way, you will learn how to use computer science stuff like files and directories, JavaScript Object Notation (JSON), reference documentation, and the same tools your fellow creators use to create and test the contents of their add-on packs.

 Oh!
 That's a good thing to learn now: resource packs, behavior packs, and skin packs are collectively or generically known as add-on packs.